mackron/dr_libs/README.md

 # About
+A collection of simple, public domain libraries related to audio processing.
+Each library is independant of each other.
-A simple library for audio playback and recording.
-Just placeholder at the moment.
+ - easy_audio - A library for audio playback and recording.
+This is very work-in-progress and should not be used for anything serious.
+ - easy_wav - A simple library for reading audio data from wave files.

 # License